cole-maclean/autocraft/AWS.md

 3. On the left panel, select AMIs under IMAGES
 4. Change the dropdown filter from "Owned by me" to "Public Images"
 5. In the search field, enter the AMI ID: ami-b78d55cf
+   Note: This AMI only exists on the US West (Oregon) region.
+To add this AMI to your region, see [Copying an AMI](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/CopyingAMIs.html)
 6. Select the AMI
 7. Under the Actions dropdown select "Launch" or "Spot Request"
 8. Follow the Amazon Instance setup prompts with your desired setup (for details see [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance))